google/cel-spec/doc/langdef.md

     arguments.
 *   `no_such_field`: a map or message does not contain the desired field.

-There is no in-language representation of errors, and no way to catch or bypass errors, except for the short-circuiting behavior of the logical operators, below.
+There is no in-language representation of errors, no generic way to raise them, and no way to catch or bypass errors, except for the short-circuiting behavior of the logical operators, and macros.

 ### Logical Operators

-In the conditional operator `e ? e1 : e2`, `e1` is only executed if `e`
+In the conditional operator `e ? e1 : e2`, evaluates to `e1` if `e`
 evaluates to `true`, and `e2` if `e` evaluates to `false`.
+The untaken branch is presumed to not be executed, though that is an implementation detail.

 In the boolean operators `&&` and `||`: if any of their operands uniquely determines the result (`false` for `&&` and `true` for `||`) the other operand